ShaozhuDianxia/CleaningData/README.md

 ## Notes in References

-* I did refer to the course forum and many other materials online.
-Thanks to all authors of those threads and materials.
+* In generating the script, the Codebook and the Readme files, I did refer to the course forum and many other literatures online.
+My heartfelt thanks to all authors of those threads and literatures.